Career Paths for Dental Nurses

 Where can dental nurse training take you?

 Once you complete your nurse training there are limitless options as to which career path you take as a dental nurse.
-Your dental nursing diploma can be the first step you take to developing your skillset in the wide range of areas which dentistry has to offer.
-Some of the career pathways below will need you to undertake further nurse training and study in addition to your trainee dental nurse training foundations, but there are a vast range of dental nurse courses available in each area throughout the UK.
+Your dental nursing diploma can be the first step towards developing your skillset in the wide range of areas which dentistry has to offer.
+Some of the career pathways below will need further nurse training and study in addition to your trainee dental nurse training foundations, but there are a vast range of dental nurse courses available in each area throughout the UK.

 In general dentist you gain a wide range of dental nursing experience caring for patients of all ages and demographics undergoing routine dental treatment including examinations, fillings, crowns and bridges, endodontics and extractions.